inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L44
 S:Dear Rollin,
  :
- :    I did notice a number of the pretty places I passed in :the air nearly two months ago, and I can at length locate :the best.
+ :I did notice a number of the pretty places I passed in :the air nearly two months ago, and I can at length locate :the best.
 If prices remain rather low, I will not return :for any person or be prompt at orders.
 I can play a record :or two, and not regret there is no report to be looked at.
  :I want to be myself and regard nature, not people.
  :
- :    To obtain this latter result is the proper reason for :making this quiet trip.
+ :To obtain this latter result is the proper reason for :making this quiet trip.
 So far from the public, matter in :the papers will be old and market policy of little moment.
  :It will please me to have you with us longer than the others.